Serrapeptase supplement side effects, benefits, research studies, dosage and use as proteolytic enzyme Information

 serrapeptase once or twice a day, but we suggest you limit your use to one serrapeptase

 tablet daily until more research is available.
 Do not exceed 5 tablets a

 week until more research is published with serrapeptase.
 We don't suggest using

 40,000 units since the benefits and risks on this high dose are not clearly

 understood.
 Discuss with your doctor

 Serrapeptase appears to be a supplement with some clinical potential, however much more research is needed before we determine what clinical role this enzyme has in medicine.
-In the meantime, only use this natural product under medical supervision until more studies determine the full spectrum of serrapeptase side effects and benefits.
+In the meantime, only use serrapeptase under medical supervision until more studies determine the full spectrum of serrapeptase side effects and benefits.

 Chronic airway lung disease

 Serrapeptase has even been studied in certain cases of edema after an operation or injury.

 Q. My wife has conditions that she feels a